Data Assimilation

 Parallel Data Assimilation Framework - PDAF

-Related to our research projects, the data assimilation framework PDAF (Parallel Data Assimilation Framework) was developed.
-PDAF simplifies the implementation of parallelized data assimilation systems based on existing numerical models.
-Further, PDAF allows to easily compare different filter algorithms under identical conditions, which helps in the development of new data assimilation methods.
-PDAF provides complete implementations of data assimilation algorithms, in particular ensemble Kalman fitlers, particle filters and 3-dimensional variational methods, which are optimized for application on parallel computers (see Nerger and Hiller, 2013 and Nerger et al., 2020).
+PDAF simplifies the implementation of data assimilation systems based on existing numerical models so that one can faster get to the point to actually apply data assimilation.
+Further, PDAF allows to easily assess different data assimilation algorithms under identical conditions, which supports the development of new data assimilation methods.
+PDAF provides complete implementations of data assimilation algorithms, in particular ensemble Kalman filters, particle filters and 3-dimensional variational methods, which are optimized for application on parallel computers (see Nerger and Hiller, 2013 and Nerger et al., 2020).

 Projects